Najdaros/mitto-sms-CLI/README.md

 ## How to run

-Run this command from the source code:
+For starting application run this command from the source code:

 ```
 mvn spring-boot:run -Dspring-boot.run.arguments="-m sms_file -f country_fee_file"